iMPERIAL18/create-custom-circuit-with-zksnark/README.md

 Follow the steps below to execute the custom circuit creation:

+1. Rename `.env.example` to `.env` and add your private key and make sure it has some test MATIC.
-1. Generate a custom circuit using Circom by running: `npx hardhat circom`
+2. Generate a custom circuit using Circom by running: `npx hardhat circom`
-2. Deploy the circuit to the Mumbai network using the command: `npx hardhat run scripts/deploy.ts --network mumbai`
+3. Deploy the circuit to the Mumbai network using the command: `npx hardhat run scripts/deploy.ts --network mumbai`

 ## Authors